 There are three types of lactose intolerance.

 - Primary lactose intolerance: This is the commonest type.
 These individuals start life synthesizing adequate amounts of the enzyme lactase — a requirement for infants, who get all their nourishment from milk.
+Normally, as a child replaces milk with other foods, the production of lactase tends to reduce, but remains high enough to digest the dairy in a typical adult diet.
+In case of primary lactose intolerance, the synthesis of lactase drops radically, making it difficult to digest milk products by adulthood.

 - Secondary lactose intolerance: Secondary lactose intolerance develops when the small intestine reduces the synthesis of lactase after an injury, illness or surgery involving the small intestine.
 Secondary lactose intolerance is seen in celiac disease and Crohn’s disease.